johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   nuked in 30s ?

-Natural sources of existential threat are essentially negligible compared to the human create ones.
+- Natural sources of existential threat are essentially negligible compared to the human create ones.

-Interesting idea: Gene sequence any medical cases where there is illness but we cannot make a diagnosis.
+- Gene sequence any medical cases where there is illness but we cannot make a diagnosis.
 Would allow us to catch potential problems sooner.

-Reason for optimism: We have had a radical change in our relationship/outlook toward the environment since the 60s.
+- Reason for optimism: We have had a radical change in our relationship/outlook toward the environment since the 60s.
 Might be able to do something similar for existential risk.

-Thoughts about truth:
+- Thoughts about truth:
-Truth - reality / objective
+   - Truth - reality / objective
-tribal truth - What your group agrees is true Iterative truth - “git-lab” truth asymptotic to Truth
+   - tribal truth - What your group agrees is true
+   - Iterative truth - “git-lab” truth asymptotic to Truth

-Negative Qualities:
+- Negative Qualities:

-Times when I act like I know something when I really don't Forget what I already learned
+  - Times when I act like I know something when I really don't.
+  - Forget what I already learned.
-Initial reactions to new things often biased negatively Some people I dislike for no apparent reason
+  - Initial reactions to new things often biased negatively.
+  - Some people I dislike for no apparent reason.
-Sometimes get excited and open to many new threads
+  - Sometimes get excited and open to many new threads.

-Interesting Point:
-_Slippery Slope_ problems can almost always be solved by reasonable practical judgement.
+- _Slippery Slope_ problems can almost always be solved by reasonable practical judgement.

- > Raising the speed limit by 1 mph is a slippery slope until too high, too much death.
+  > Raising the speed limit by 1 mph is a slippery slope until too
- > Yet we have a speed limit that is not 0 or infinity Should question all slippery slope arguments.
+  > high, too much death.
+Yet we have a speed limit that is not 0 or

-Most important thing to learn is: We have so much to learn.
-Realize this and open your mind.
+  > infinity Should question all slippery slope arguments.

 Nuclear Safety

    > By far biggest problem of our time.
 Crazy we dont think/talk about it more.
    > Biggest risk is accidental launch.
 Destroys Civilization.
    > "All vs Nothing" approach to reductions is **wrong** way to think (but easy to get trapped by)
    > Can make real progress by being pragmatic.
    > eg: get rid of ICBMs - only 1st strike weapon. (and liability b/c costly  and they will be target of first strike)
    >  get rid of presidential sole authorization - president cant go to way, but can destroy the planet)
    > get rid of first strike

 - "Minute to learn, lifetime to master" John Mayer re: guitar